-We get it, you need to validate compliance to trust a cloud service provider.
-We strive to adhere to widely accepted standards and regulations.
-Our independent third-party advisors test our operations, our environment and our controls and provide their reports and opinions — which we share with you whenever possible.
+We know you need to validate compliance to trust a cloud service provider.
+We work hard to get certifications and strive to adhere to widely accepted standards and regulations to keep you at ease.
+We also test our operations, environment, and controls using independent third-party advisors and publish their reports and opinions as they become available.

 Payment Card Industries Data Security Standard

 We care about the security of your credit card and we despise fraudsters!
 When you pay with your credit card for Atlassian products or services you can rest assured that we handle the security of that transaction with appropriate attention.
 We are a Level 2 merchant and we engage with Qualified Security Assessor (QSA) to assess our compliance with PCI DSS.
 We are currently compliant with PCI DSS v3.2, SAQ A.

 Cloud Security Alliance - Security, Trust, and Assurance Registry

 The CSA Security, Trust & Assurance Registry (STAR) is a free, publicly accessible registry that documents the security controls provided by various cloud computing offerings, thereby helping customers assess the security of cloud providers they currently use or are considering contracting with.
 Atlassian is a CSA STAR registrant and Corporate Member of the Cloud Security Alliance (CSA) has completed the Cloud Security Alliance (CSA) Consensus Assessments Initiative Questionnaire (CAIQ).
 The latest version of the CAIQ, aligned to CSA’s Cloud Controls Matrix (CCM) v.3.0.1, provides answer to over 300 questions a cloud customer or a cloud security auditor may wish to ask of a cloud provider